Jessie-ucb/Adaptive-Optics/README.md

        because the PMT records spatially unresolved total intensity.
 ```

-c.
-Depending on whether or not the fluorescence goes back along the same galvos with the illumination light to the SH camera, we devide the optical system into descanned and non-descanned architectures.
+c) Depending on whether or not the fluorescence goes back along the same galvos with the illumination light to the SH camera, we devide the optical system into descanned and non-descanned architectures.
 Descanned scheme avoids spot shifting on the SH sensor when the illumination is scanning (averaging effect, see Eric's paper).

-d.
-For 2p imaging, the deformable mirror is used to correct the aberration on the illumination path.
+d) For 2p imaging, the deformable mirror is used to correct the aberration on the illumination path.
 As for the fluorescence detection path, we can either apply the same correction or not, leading to two different designs:

 * Open-loop Design